mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

     deriving (Generic)
     deriving anyclass (FromJSON, ToJSON)

-For canceling or resolving, the information needed is the reference to the utxo corresponding to the specific escrow instance.
-For finding a utxo in the blockchain, it's necessary the script address, and given that the validator is parameterized in the receiver address, we also need that information.
-So in conclusion, for both operations we need the scrip-utxo reference and the receiver address.
+For canceling or resolving, it is required to have the reference to the script UTxO corresponding to the specific escrow instance.
+The validation script code must be included in the transaction and therefore, as it is parameterized on the receiver address, the receiver address is also required.

+In the case of canceling, as it is done by the sender, both requirements are included as parameters:

 .. code:: Haskell